WHY IS THE NEWS MEDIA SO DESTRUCTIVE AND HOW CAN WE FIX IT?

 At the same time, I truly believe a lot of excellent journalism is going on today.
 Many traditional media outlets and their dedicated journalists are getting noticed favorably.

 On the other hand, sane people still have to endure the antics of misinformation specials and conspiracy theorists like Alex Jones.
 Alex Jones is an example of this micro targeting, or what might be called sliver casting, as opposed to broadcasting.
-He has a tiny audience compared to CNN, but they are fiercely loyal and insists he speak the pure truth.
+He has a tiny audience compared to CNN, but they are fiercely loyal and insists he speaks the pure truth.

 I see the standout quality journalism getting some of the respect I think it so richly deserves.
 I am hoping to see a significant revival in the credibility of the news media with the population.

-The MSM is not perfect but it certainly is not the enemy of the people.
+The MSM is not perfect, but it certainly is not the enemy of the people.
 Personally I believe it is a dangerous trend to vilify credible journalism.

 The problem is that we have an environment where there is fierce debate over what qualifies as quality journalism.
 Alex Jones fans think he is awesome and CNN is nothing but a apathetic tool of the Deep State.